jiaxi-jiang/FBCNN/README.md

 - Edit a JPEG image which introduces crop, rotation, or resize, and save as JPEG.
 - Zoom in/out a JPEG image, then take a screenshot, save as JPEG.
 - Group different JPEG image and save as a single JPEG image.
+- Most memes are compressed many times with non-aligned cases.

 ####  2. Limitation of existing blind methods on restoration of non-aligned double JPEG images